-Dhat Gyal comes through with 'YOU & I'
+Dhat Gyal comes through with 'You & I'

 Her first single was “Mayweather” in 2017 and since then, she has been proving her skills and talent with her voice as she releases one song after another including Be with you, Any man na man remix with Bisa Kdie, Odo, Nobody, Mama, Ay3, Tatto, Miss U, Spendi love, Jo(dance), Trend, Bra Kwaku, Welcome to Africa with Sean Ex.

 She collaborated with numerous foreign artists, including Ras Amankwataia from Ghana and Buil Cole from Liberia.
-Faya Bantu King is a Zimbabwean artist who is base in the UK, were among those she collaborated with.
+Faya Bantu King is a Zimbabwean artist who is based in the UK and was among those she collaborated with.

 She worked with producers like Dj Breezy, Tymadedis, Trino, Tom Beat, P Kay Beatz, Cash Two, Popping Beat, Eben Beatz, 1kwame Beatz, and Nytwulf.